 Intelligent body Flexible mind Appropriate action

-Exploration and Developments since 2007
+Exploration and Developments since 2007 - Workshops for the general public

 An informal group of Feldenkrais practitioners has been meeting once a year in the French Pyrenees since 2007.